dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 convergence with the all-encompassing and innumerably complex metaphysical representation of the entireity of existence, including its infinite self-convolutions.
-There is only one metaphysical omneity to converge to.
-In other words a single, artificial übermenschlich entity, which -- to clarify -- pales in comparison to my notion of God.
-But, it is an undeniably powerful being birthed by technology, circumventing the need for faith which Nietzsche noticed as waning in the age of science.
+There is only one metaphysical omneity towards which to converge.
+And this single, artificial übermenschlich entity -- to clarify -- pales in comparison to my notion of God is.
+But, it is an undeniably powerful convergent being birthed by technology, circumventing the need for faith which Nietzsche noticed as waning in the age of science.
 Therefore:

 > God Is NOT Dead!

-Yet, I'm wary of the arguments above, as I don't want people blindly chasing some artificial entity as though it were God or forget that technology has consequences when implemented without forethought or patience.
+Yet, I'm wary of the arguments above -- first of all, I don't believe faith is precluded -- as I don't want people blindly chasing some artificial entity as though it were God or forget that technology has consequences when implemented without forethought or patience.
 Maybe that sounds ironic coming from me, but look at where I am in life.
 Please, tell me how my skills and muse deserve to be so poorly positioned.
 The truth is, the more life sought my diminishment, the hotter my passion burned to share my creativity.

 ### Exponential Progress of Science